To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 How Many Cameras Do I Need?

-Make a list of the areas you want monitored in and around your home.
+Make a list of the areas you want to be monitored in and around your home.
 How many entrance points do you have?
 Do you have any garages or sheds?
 Is there a hidden area where intruders can conceal themselves easily?
 Answering these questions will help you determine the number of cameras you need.

 Security Camera Placement Tips

-- Cameras with a smaller field of view (less than 75°) work best facing an exterior door or parked car in the driveway or a doorway inside the home.
+• Cameras with a smaller field of view (less than 75°) work best, facing an exterior door or parked car in the driveway or a doorway inside the home.

-- Do not try and cover more than the camera can see clearly, or more than the area you’d like to monitor – since other movements, like cars on the street, could trigger motion.
+• Do not try and cover more than the camera can see clearly, or more than the area you’d like to monitor – since other movements, like cars on the street, could trigger motion.

-- Cameras with a larger field of view (above 120°) are best to cover a wide area, like overlooking your driveway, backyard or an open concept floor plan.
+• Cameras with a larger field of view (above 120°) are best to cover a wide area, like overlooking your driveway, backyard, or an open concept floor plan.

-- Put wire mesh around the camera as a layer of added security (without compromising the quality of the footage).
+• Put wire mesh around the camera as a layer of added security (without compromising the quality of the footage).

-- Place cameras at least nine feet off the ground, so they can’t be tampered with easily (watch the video below to see why having your camera up higher can make a difference).
+• Place cameras at least nine feet off the ground, so they can’t be tampered with easily (watch the video below to see why having your camera up higher can make a difference).

 How To Install Security Cameras

 If you go with wired cameras, the company may offer professional installation, or you may consider hiring a handyman.
-The cost of a professional can vary, and the installation process will vary too depending on the cameras you purchase.
+The cost of a professional can vary, and the installation process will vary, too, depending on the cameras you purchase.

 If you choose the DIY route, there are two common ways to install home security devices: peel and stick contact strips and screws with a drill.